Toloka/docs/en/guide/concepts/qa-pool-settings.md

     - Pools are started one by one and you don't want to take into account the responses in the previous pools to calculate the skill in the current pool.

     This calculation method is used by default when adding a quality control rule to a pool.
-For the control tasks block, leave the **Recent control task responses to use** field empty.
+For the control tasks block, leave the **Recent control and training task responses to use** field empty.

 - Calculate skill based on all tasks in a project This option is good if the pools are small and you don't need to have skill calculated for each pool.

     This option is available only for skills on control tasks.
-To use it, fill in the **Recent control task responses to use** field in pool quality control rules.
+To use it, fill in the **Recent control and training task responses to use** field in pool quality control rules.

 {% endcut %}